steffenmueller4/steffenmueller4.github.io/_posts/2020-12-31-duplicity-on-raspberry-pi-from-source.md

 That is it.
 In this howto, I described how to backup files from a Raspberry Pi (Raspbian Buster - up-to-date on 2020-12-30) with Duplicity to AWS S3.
 For that, I installed Duplicity 0.8.17 from source with Python3 and Boto3 due to Debian/Raspbian Duplicity and Python-boto packages being out of date for my purposes.

 As with every howto/tutorial, updates to the used software may change the entire approach and solution.
 So, please reason about the steps when reading and applying the howto.
-If you want to report issues with the steps/scripts (I cannot promise that I will fix them ;-)), please use the Issues functionality at the [underlying GitHub repository][pages-github-repo].
+If you want to report issues with the steps/scripts (I cannot promise that I will fix them ;-)), please use the issues functionality at the [underlying GitHub repository][pages-github-repo].

 [//]: # (#)
 [//]: # (References)